Requesting a Transcript

 We can provide official transcripts in these formats:

-- Electronic (secure PDF) format delivered to any email address or to any school on the eScrip-Safe Network.
+- Electronic (secure PDF): format delivered to any email address or to any school on the TranscriptsPlus network.
 We can produce PDF transcripts faster than paper transcripts and sending a PDF transcript eliminates mailing time.
-(Check the list to see if your recipient is a PDF receiver.)
 Please note that we cannot produce PDF transcripts for students who attended prior to 1985.

-- Paper format printed on security paper.
-These will be sealed and have the University Registrar’s signature.
+- Paper format printed on security paper: sealed and has the University Registrar’s signature.

 Other Important Information